 We have boiled them in the past but thought baking them would work better for us and it did.
 We laid the pumpkin halves cut side down on large cookie sheets and baked them at 350° for about an hour and twenty minutes.

-This is the key to avoiding breakage….. leave plenty of head space and cool completely before freezing.
+This is the key to avoiding breakage….. leave plenty of head space and cool completely before freezing your pumpkin puree.

 It’s that simple folks.
 Just like that, we had eleven quarts of pumpkin puree ready to freeze.
-I emphasize on the word had, we had to test the puree out so then we had ten quarts to freeze and two pumpkin pies……. well, one whole pie and what’s left of the second.
-Cushaws are, in my opinion, the best for pumpkin pie.
+I emphasize on the word had, we had to test the puree out so then we had ten quarts to freeze and two pies……. well, one whole pie and what’s left of the second.

 Q: Will my jars break?